wonrzrzeczny/CTF-writeups/Chaos Communication Camp 2019 CTF/Prejudiced Randomness/readme.md

 To raise our element to the power I used the exponentiation by squaring method, which doesn't differ from the one on regular numbers if we have multiplication implemented.

-The square root part is here, although it's just a formula from linked wikipedia article rewritten as a code:
+The square root part is here, although it's just a formula from linked wikipedia article rewritten as code:

 ```python
 def sqroot(s, p, k):